K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 When modifying package.json, it is recommended to install the module that matches the version of Node.js installed.

 1)  ./package.json
-- Define modules needed in application.
+- Define modules needed in an application.

 ```json
 {